 - Sweet Potato – I love a hearty sweet potato thrown into the mix!
 You could also use any sort of potato you like.

 - Onion – red or yellow, it doesn’t matter, throw an onion in the mix for an added punch of flavor!

 - Turnip – white in color with a purple-ish top, they’re similar looking to beets, yet larger.
 When roasted they become sweet, nutty, and earthy.

-- Garlic – you know I love me some roasted garlic, so of course I couldn’t pass the opportunity to add it to this mix.
+- Garlic – you know I love me some roasted garlic, so of course, I couldn’t pass up the opportunity to add it to this mix.
 Use as many or as few cloves as you’d like.
 You can even go ahead and roast the whole bulb of garlic.

 How to Roast Vegetables

 This is just so easy (!!!).
 I’m so excited to share this with you, especially if you’re new to the world of roasting veggies – or specifically root veggies.
 It’s not only easy, but it’s basically a sheet pan dinner!

 The first thing to do is to peel and chop the vegetables.
 I don’t always peel certain veggies – like carrots, for example.
 I just clean them well and chop them up.
 I also like to leave the skin on my sweet potatoes for added fiber, but you can of course peel as desired, too.

 The most important thing to note is that the vegetables should be chopped into roughly the same size for even cooking.